quekky/pyktv/README.md

 # INSTALLATION

 _Installation had been tested only in Windows.
-Other OS might work (provided VLC can run), however I'll not be able to test it out._
+Other OS might work (provided MPV can run), however I'll not be able to test it out._

 1. Edit the config.ini according to your needs
 2. Find some KTV videos (due to copyright and file size, I'm not able to provide them)
-3. Use any sqlite program to modify the database
+3. Use any sqlite program to modify the database.
+See <a href="databse-format">below</a> for more info
 4. Run the program